PPgp/bayesLifeHIV/README.md

     data(HIVprevTrajectories)
     head(HIVprevTrajectories)
     ```
-    Currently, there is no way to overwrite this dataset using an argument (it's a work in progress).
-The workaround is to put the new file into the ``data`` directory, after which the package has to be re-compiled.
+    The dataset can be overwritten by passing the name of the new file as the argument ``my.hivtraj.file`` in the ``e0hiv.predict()`` function.
+It has to have the same format as the default dataset.
+If scaling to the HIVprevalence dataset is desired on the user-defined data, set the argument ``scale.hivtraj`` to ``TRUE``.

 Similarly to the estimation, these two datasets are merged and converted into a dataset of delta(nonART) trajectories, which are then used in the prediction step.